 Pre Shot Routine to Improve Golf Swing

 - Some pros believe it should start with club selection but that can slow a golfer down too much which can actually add to the tension.
-No pre shot routine is the same, and every golfer should develop their own style to get the best out of their swing, but following are the basic fundamental ingredients of a successful pre shot routine.
+No pre-shot routine is the same, and every golfer should develop their own style to get the best out of their swing, but the following are the basic fundamental ingredients of a successful pre-shot routine.

 Pre Shot Routine Fundamentals

 - A practice swing is imperative to prepare the body and calm the mind.
-Don’t have a wishy washy swish, make the practice swing a dress rehearsal of the technique you have decided to employ when hitting the shot.
-Make sure the takeaway, backswing downswing and finish position are as you wish before you get ready to take up the stance.
+Don’t have a wishy-washy swish.
+Make the practice swing a dress rehearsal of the technique you have decided to employ when hitting the shot.
+Make sure the takeaway, backswing, downswing, and finish positions are as you wish before you get ready to take up the stance.

 - Many golfers like to stand opposite the ball with their feet together to start to build their stance.
 This makes sure that balance is good and that the hips, feet, and shoulders are all pointing in the same direction.

-- To put your hands on the club hold the top of the grip with the right hand as you take up your left hand grip.
-Put on the right hand making sure the left keeps the clubface looking at target.
+- To put your hands on the club, hold the top of the grip with the right hand as you take up your left-hand grip.
+Put on the right hand making sure the left keeps the clubface looking at the target.